mladron/FCMS/README.md

 ## Description
 The goal of Fingerprint Count Min Sketch (FCMS) is to reduce counter overestimation by adding a fingerprint to the counters and use it to check if consecutive increments to a counter belong to the same element.
 This code is used in the paper "Improving Packet Flow Counting with Fingerprint Counting" by Pedro Reviriego, Jorge Martinez and Salvatore Pontarelli, IEEE Communications Letters (in press).

+The FCMS code used Daniel Alabi's Count-Min Sketch as a starting point https://github.com/alabid/countminsketch

 ## Compilation
 This Visual Studio C++ project consists of 3 files: CMSF.hpp (declaration file), CMSF.cpp (source file) and main.cpp (test bench)